 Basic Body Paragraph Structure

-Let me show you the three-part structure of a body paragraph that you would write in a basic 5-paragraph essay.
+Let me show you the three-part structure of a body paragraph that you would write in an essay.

 Let’s look closely at each part of a basic body paragraph.

-A lead sentence is the first and most general statement in a body paragraph.
+A topic sentence (also known as a lead sentence) is the first and most general statement in a body paragraph.
 It should briefly summarize the contents of the paragraph.
-This way, it also shows the reader how the paragraph is basically organized.
+This way, it tells the reader what the main point of the paragraph is.

-Treat the lead sentence like a thesis for your paragraph.
+Treat the topic sentence like a thesis for your paragraph.
 Everything that follows it should serve to support it.

-This is the part where you explain the point you just made in the lead sentence.
+This is the part where you explain the point you just made in the topic sentence.
 It is your opportunity to show your knowledge about the subject.

 If you’re writing a basic essay, as you would on a test or an exam, you don’t have to cite sources.
-Just provide a logical explanation or present facts.
+Just provide a logical explanation or present facts known to you.

 If you are writing a research paper, you should provide well-researched information taken from credible sources and cited.